 Some tips and suggestions to deal with the issues would be to:

 - Hire external help so you can spend the remaining time relishing in the final moments together, rather than be winded with exhaustion from caring

 - Be open in your communication with your loved one, and speak your mind with him or her on what is troubling you or what you are not at peace with.
 Talk with them, even if they may seem like they are unable to hear you.
 This helps to give a sense of your presence and can be reassuring to both yourself and them.

-- Finding support from the people around you, such as emotional support with other family members, or having friends help out with chores, food, or communicating with others outside the family on how is the situation at home
+- Finding support from the people around you, such as emotional support from other family members, having friends help out with chores, and food, or communicating with others outside the family on the situation at home

 Homage’s caregivers and nurses can assist with your loved one’s care after their discharge from the hospital.
-If you’d like to know more about how we can help, you may reach out to our Homage Care Advisory Team at 6100 0055 or fill in the form below.
+If you’d like to know more about how we can help, you may reach out to our Homage Care Advisory Team by filling in the form below.

 1. HCA Hospice.
 (2022, December 30).
 Terminal Discharge – Preparing for the Final Journey – HCA Hospice. https://www.hca.org.sg/hca-connect/terminal-discharge-preparing-for-the-final-journey/

 2. Homage.
 (2021, August 27).
 A Complete Guide to Hospice Care in Singapore – Homage. https://www.homage.sg/resources/hospice-care/